PhDs and postgraduate research

 - Supporting autistic students through university using a collaborative participatory research approach

 If you’ve got your own idea for a research project – including ideas developed with prospective supervisors – you can submit your proposal through our Open Call.

 First, you'll need to check that your idea fits within our areas of expertise in Psychology and Area Studies – check the box below for more details, and to make contact with our supervisors and research coordinators.

 To discuss your own research project proposal and find out more about postgraduate programmes in Psychology, contact the lead of the research centres listed below or the Departmental Research Degrees Coordinator, Dr Alessandra Fasulo.

 The University’s Centre for European and International Studies Research (CEISR) brings together world leading research in Area Studies.
-There are more than 60 members of CEISR, and their research is organised into eight clusters:
+There are more than 60 members of CEISR, and their research is organised into ten clusters.